Brief Basics

 • You reap what you sow.

-The brief you create for a writer will either result in a well-written piece that the client is happy with, or it will result in an article filled with fluff, with no clear direction – leading to an unhappy client and a potential rewrite (i.e., more work for you).
+The brief you create for a writer will either result in a well-written piece that the customer is happy with, or it will result in an article filled with fluff, with no clear direction – leading to an unhappy customer and a potential rewrite (i.e., more work for you).

 • Review the brief carefully before dispatching.